 - If you use IPv6 IP addresses in agent or agent relay configurations, you must use brackets around the address and with the colon character (:) escaped with a backward slash (\).
 For example: [fc00\:\:a1f\:2007]

-- In Chrome web browsers: HTTPS connection fails in an HPUX
+- Chrome web browser HTTPS connection fails on HPUX server

 You cannot connect to Deployment Automation through HTTPS in a Chrome web browser if your Deployment Automation server is installed on HPUX.
 You can connect through other web browsers such as Internet Explorer or Firefox if you add an exception to the browser.